 Kids may wonder–and ask you: “If I’m good, will God love me more?”
 How would you answer that question?

-Preschooler: Tempting to say “yes,” isn’t it, to prompt obedience?
+Tempting to say “yes,” isn’t it, to prompt obedience?
 But don’t.
-You’re a model of God’s love for your child, and God’s love isn’t performance based.
+You’re a model of God’s love for your child, and God’s love isn’t performance-based.
 Does he love us when we’re good?
 Yes.
 When we’re bad?
 Yes.
 Did he love us enough to send Jesus before we were good?
 Yes.

-Elementary-Age: Use this as a chance to discuss and explore the characteristics of God— and your child’s response to God.
+Use this as a chance to discuss and explore the characteristics of God— and your child’s response to God.
 Psalm 136 will help your child know God loves him no matter what.
-Being good or bad doesn’t change how God loves us, but being good shows God we love him.
+Being good or bad doesn’t change how the Lord thinks of us, but being good shows him we love him.

 This is excerpted from the book, Trust Us…They’ll Ask.
 101 hot-topic questions and answers for your preschooler, elementary-age child, and preteen.